 (3) design constraints (e.g., need to adhere to open interface specifications as system components are designed);

-(4) architectural attributes (e.g., need for an adaptable, upgradeable and reconfigurable system architecture);
+(4) architectural attributes (e.g., need for an adaptable, upgradable, and reconfigurable system architecture);

-(5) design considerations (e.g., taking into considerations modular and open systems design benefits and concerns); and
+(5) design considerations (e.g., taking into consideration modular and open systems design benefits and concerns); and

 (6) business strategies to gain access to competitive sources of supply and effectively manage technological obsolescence.

 Enclosure 1, section E1.1.27.
 Systems Engineering of the DoDD 5000.01 (The Defense Acquisition System) highlights consideration of MOSA by all programs: Acquisition programs shall be managed through the application of a systems engineering approach that optimizes total system performance and minimizes total ownership costs.
 A modular, open-systems approach shall be employed, where feasible.
-DoDI 5000.02 (Operation of the Defense Acquisition System) further discusses MOSA in Enclosure 12 (Systems Engineering), Section 8: Program managers shall employ MOSA to design for affordable change, enable evolutionary acquisition, and rapidly field affordable systems that are interoperable in the joint battle space.
+DoDI 5000.02 (Operation of the Defense Acquisition System) further discusses OSA in Enclosure 3 (Systems Engineering), Section 14: Program managers are responsible for applying open systems approaches in product designs where feasible and cost-effective.

 (1) how OSA fits into a program's overall acquisition process and strategies for acquisition, technology development, and T&E;

 (2) what steps a program will take to analyze, develop, and implement a system or a system-of-systems architecture based on OSA principles; and

 (3) how such program intends to monitor and assess its OSA implementation progress and ensure system openness.